MicrosoftDocs/power-pages-docs/power-pages-docs/configure/cloud-flow-integration.md

 > [!NOTE]
 > - If no input parameter is defined in the trigger, pass an empty payload in the request.
 > - For information on cloud flow limitations, see [Limits of automated, scheduled, and instant flows](/power-automate/limits-and-config).

+## Application Lifecycle Management (ALM) for Cloud flows

+When you move Power Pages site components that include cloud flows from one environment to another, the cloud flows must be registered in the target environment.
+Without registering the cloud flows, invoking them from the website will result in a forbidden error.
+To register the flow with target environment, follow these steps

+1. Sign into [Power Pages](https://make.powerpages.microsoft.com/) target environment.

+1. Select site **+ Edit**.

+1. Navigate to the **Set up** workspace, then select **Cloud flows** under **Integrations**.

+1. Look for Register icon for cloud flows in the site.

+1. Click on the icon to register the flow.